kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

 “processes it”.
 In this way it’s easier to see “blocks” of code that are dependent from each other, and run only a cluster of cells.

+### Order functions in topological order

+- Order functions / classes in topological order so that the ones at the top of the files are the "innermost" and the ones at the end of the files are the "outermost"
+  - In this way, reading the code top to bottom one should not find a forward reference that requires skipping back and forth
+- Linter reorders functions and classes in the topological order so make sure you run it after adding new ones

 ### Distinguish public and private functions

-- The public functions `foo_bar()` (not starting with `_`) are the ones that make up the interface of a module and that are called from other modules and from notebooks.
+- The public functions `foo_bar()` (not starting with `_`) are the ones that make up the interface of a module and that are called from other modules and from notebooks
-- Use private functions like `_foo_bar()` when a function is a helper of another private or public function.
-Also follow the “keep related code close” close by keeping the private functions close to the functions (private or public) that are using them.
+- Use private functions like `_foo_bar()` when a function is a helper of another private or public function
+- Also follow the “keep related code close” close by keeping the private functions close to the functions (private or public) that are using them
 - Some references:
   - [StackOverflow](https://stackoverflow.com/questions/1641219/does-python-have-private-variables-in-classes?noredirect=1&lq=1)